-Therefore, we implemented the machine learning models on the selected observational data, which were obtained during the high discharge season for three months in three years when inundations occurred (Dec 2018, Jan 2020, Jan 2021).
-Fig. 10 shows each proposed algorithm's predicted water levels compared to the observational data.
-Subsequently, the accuracy of models to predict flooding events, marked by points in Fig. 10, is evaluated.
+Therefore, we implemented the ML models on the selected observational data, which were obtained during the high discharge season for 3 months in 3 years when inundations occurred (December 2018, January 2020, January 2021).
+Figure 11 shows each proposed algorithm's predicted water levels compared to the observational data.
+Subsequently, the accuracy of models to predict flooding events, marked by points in Fig. 11, is evaluated.

 Even though all algorithms performed very well during the training and testing phases, the performances differed during the implementation phase (Table 3).
-However, the RF showed high accuracy in three different implementation phases.
+However, RF showed high accuracy in the three different implementation phases.
 From the three different observational datasets, RF's NSE values range from 0.61 to 0.72, which is a good performance.